 The Background: Post-WWII Era

-After the end of World War II, the victorious Allies divided Germany into four occupation zones, each controlled by one of the major powers: the United States, the Soviet Union, Britain, and France.
-This division also extended to the country’s capital, Berlin, which was located deep within Soviet-controlled eastern Germany.
+After the end of World War II, the victorious Allies divided Germany into four occupation zones, each controlled by one of the major powers: The four victorious war powers divided Germany after World War II into control sectors for the United States, the Soviet Union, Britain, and France.
+Both the Soviet Union and the western powers established four occupation zones after World War II and Berlin sat in the heart of Soviet-controlled eastern Germany.

 The Berlin Airlift

-The Consequences of the Berlin Blockade
+The Berlin Blockade Demonstrate Results

 1. The Formation of NATO